ArthurLino/dont-let-the-dog-die/README.md

 ### V2
-The main idea is no longer just prevent the dog's death< Some ideas (for now):
+The main idea is no longer just prevent the dog's death...
+Some ideas (for now):
 - [ ] improve UI and add some user flow
 - [ ] add a way of getting more pets